Cragdoo/vninja/content/post/installing-pihole-on-ubuntu-18.04.1.md

 I won't go through the configuration of Pi-Hole in this post, I'll save that for a later post where I go through how it's configured in my home network, with internal upstream DNS servers.
 My setup also makes this my default DNS server for VPN connections as well, making me ad-blocked while mobile as well.
 Awesome.

-I'll say this though, this thing works, extremely well:
+I'll say this though, this thing works extremely well:

 ![Pi-Hole Admin Dashboard](/img/pi-hole2.png#center)